 This article describes several techniques for coping with verbal bullying at work, from malicious nit-picking by a colleague to heckling in a meeting.
 Techniques include deflecting streams of insults in various ways, trying to pretend they're not meant personally even when it's obvious they are, and other things.

 The article also discusses some reasons why bullies bully, de-stressing, and taking things further if the techniques don't work.

-Skip past the following quotes if you'd like to get straight down to reading the article contents and self-help article.
+Skip past the following quotes if you'd like to get straight down to reading the article.